edgaramirbekian/mancity/README.md

-This is A Portfolio Project
+This is A Portfolio Project with firebase NoSQL DataBase, Storage and hosting, admin authentication and functionality, file upload functionality & some react-libraries for animations

 ## Start on Local Host